suulperi/ceph-nano/README.md

 Just follow the next steps and you are good to go.
 Instructions are tested with OCP 4.6 and 4.7.
 Original instructions how to run ceph-nano on Kubernetes can be found from https://github.com/ceph/cn .

- `cn kube` generates a broken yaml and it will take while to fix everything (indendations, doubles and so on)
+It's good to be aware `cn kube` generates a broken yaml and it will take while to fix everything (indendations, doubles and so on)

 #### 1) Set Anyuid SCC
 Follow next instructions: https://examples.openshift.pub/deploy/scc-anyuid/